Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 It is a cross-platform command line tool, available for macOS, Windows and Linux, that you can download and run on devices and infrastructure outside of OrgFlow's domain.
 As a command line tool, OrgFlow CLI allows you to script, automate, integrate and orchestrate bigger overall processes.
 Think of it as an optional companion that you can use alongside OrgFlow Web.

-When you use OrgFlow CLI, all metadata processing is performed locally on the device where you are running it.
+When you use OrgFlow CLI, all processing is performed locally on the device where you are running it.

-This makes OrgFlow CLI a pro-code solution, ideal for scenarios with strict security and compliance requirements, or when you simply want to integrate and compose OrgFlow into a wider overall DevOps process.
+This makes OrgFlow CLI a pro-code solution, ideal for scenarios with strict security and compliance requirements, or when you simply want to integrate and compose OrgFlow into a wider overall process.
 For example, you could run the OrgFlow CLI in a third-party CI/CD platform (such as GitHub Actions) to validate the deployment and Apex test coverage of pull requests before they are merged.

 OrgFlow Cloud